 A successful financial planner I work with remarked to me that no one ever approaches him for a financial planning engagement.

-So, how do you shift the conversation?
+So, how do you seamlessly shift the conversation to financial planning?

 Isn’t financial planning just the same?

 No one actually wants financial planning yet the process of genuine financial planning, when done well, can be life-changing for a client.

 In addition, for most financial planners it is also far more rewarding and profitable than simply providing transactional financial advice.

 Shifting from a product conversation to a financial planning engagement

 The financial planner I mentioned at the beginning is extremely adept at seamlessly making this shift.
 Clients initially ask for transactional financial advice and they become financial planning clients.